 - Third cycle (Doctoral or equivalent) EQF 8

-The Learning Agreement and Compatibility Form will be signed by all involved parties before the start of the mobility.
-The academic recognition will be done accordingly and given that the courses and ECTS initially agreed were successfully gained.
+The Learning Agreement and Compatibility Form has to be signed by all involved parties before the start of the mobility.
+The academic recognition will be completed accordingly and given that the courses and ECTS initially agreed, have been successfully gained.

-Participants are eligible for an Erasmus+ grant as a contribution to your travel and subsistence costs.
-It may vary according to differences in living costs between your country and the destination country, the number of students applying for a grant, the distance between countries and the availability of other grants.
+Participants are eligible for an Erasmus+ grant as a contribution to their travel and subsistence costs.
+It may vary accordingly taking into regards differences in living costs between your country and the destination country, the number of students applying for a grant, the distance between countries and the availability of other grants.

-Irrespective whether the participant receives an Erasmus+ grant or is an Erasmus+-zero-grant student, he/she will sign a grant agreement specifying the duration of the mobility, the amount of the grant and other rights and obligations.
+Irrespective of whether the participant receives an Erasmus+ grant or is an Erasmus+-zero-grant participant, they will be required to sign a grant agreement specifying the duration of the mobility, the amount of the grant and other rights and obligations.

 Why participate in the Erasmus+ Programme